top of page

 Support is protective.
 Silence is not.

-Practicing Self-Compassion While Undergoing Postpartum Depression Treatment
+Practicing Self-Compassion During Postpartum Depression Treatment

 Healing from postpartum depression takes time.
 There may be setbacks.
 There may be days that feel heavy.
 Progress is not linear.